trlafleur/Flow-Sensor-Tasmota/README.md

   Flow Sensor Water Pressure.be

-  This is a binary copy of Tasmota 12.3.1.1 with my driver pre-installed Tested on an Adafruit ESP32 Feather... tasmota32.bin
+  This includes a binary copy of Tasmota 12.3.1.1 and 13.3.0.1 with this driver pre-installed Tested on an Adafruit ESP32 Feather... tasmota32.factory.bin
 ~~~